jemferraz/Brazilwasstolen_analysis/README.md

 ## Conclusions

-We confirm the assertion of "BrazilWasStolen" that the proportion of votes for candidate 13 in the old electronic ballot models is significantly higher than those in the 2020 model, beyond a reasonable doubt.
+We confirm the assertion of "BrazilWasStolen" that the proportion of votes for candidate 13 in the old electronic voting machine models is significantly higher than those in the 2020 model, beyond a reasonable doubt.

 We found no compelling evidence that this was the result of a non-random allocation of the old models to places where candidate 13 would have more votes.
 On the contrary, we found compelling evidence that the observed effect is maintained at every aggregation level of the municipalities.